Sitakunda Upazila

-Economic development in Sitakunda is largely driven by the Dhaka-Chittagong Highway and the railway.
+Economic development in Sitakunda is largely driven by the Dhaka-Chittagong Highway and Bangladesh Railway.
 Though Sitakunda is predominantly an agricultural area, it also has the largest ship breaking industry in the world.
 The industry has been accused of neglecting workers' rights, especially concerning work safety practices and child labor.
 It has also been accused of harming the environment, particularly by causing soil contamination.
 Sitakunda's ecosystems are further threatened by deforestation, over-fishing, and groundwater contamination.
 The upazila is also susceptible to natural hazards such as earthquakes, cyclones, and storm surges.
 It lies on one of the most active seismic faults in Bangladesh, the Sitakunda–Teknaf fault.

 Sitakunda is renowned for its numerous Islamic, Hindu and Buddhist shrines.
 It has 280 mosques, 8 mazars, 49 Hindu temples, 4 ashrams, and 3 Buddhist temples.
-Among its notable religious sites are the Chandranath Temple (a Shakti Peetha or holy pilgrimage site), Vidarshanaram Vihara (founded by the scholar Prajnalok Mahasthavir), and the Hammadyar Mosque (founded by Sultan Ghiyasuddin Mahmud Shah).
+Among its notable religious sites are the Chandranath Temple (a Shakta pitha or holy pilgrimage site), Vidarshanaram Vihara (founded by the scholar Prajnalok Mahasthavir), and the Hammadyar Mosque (founded by Sultan Ghiyasuddin Mahmud Shah).
 The attraction of Sitakunda as a tourist destination is elevated by these pilgrimage sites along with the hill range and the eco-park.
 Despite its diverse population, the area has gone through episodes of communal strife, including attacks on places of worship.
 There have been reports of activity by the Islamic militant group Jama'atul Mujahideen Bangladesh since the early 2000s.